 You should not drink water in the wilderness without treating it first.
-Parasites and certain bacteria can cause diarrhea, abdominal cramps, nausea and/or vomiting, weight loss, and fatigue lasting up to several weeks.
-These parasites and bacteria can be carried by people, as well as by certain domestic and wild animals.
-They can get into any surface water, such as: lakes, streams and rivers, and can contaminate water humans use for both drinking and eating, and recreation.
+Parasites and certain bacteria found in any surface water, such as: lakes, streams and rivers can contaminate the water you use for drinking, eating and recreation.

-Water quality and safety can also be affected by people practicing unhealthy, backcountry hygiene.
-If proper toilet facilities are not available, human wastes should be buried far away from streams and other bodies of water.
+Water quality and safety can also be affected by people practicing unhealthy backcountry hygiene.
+If proper toilets are not available, human wastes should be buried far away from streams and other bodies of water.

 When in the wilderness or backcountry, you may use water for drinking or brushing your teeth by:

 - Boiling the water for at least 1 minute.
 At elevations over 2,000 meters (6,500 feet), boil water for at least 2 minutes to disinfect it.
-Water boils at a lower temperature at a higher elevation.
+Water boils at a lower temperature at higher elevations

 Bleach does not work well in killing Giardia (beaver fever) or Cryptosporidium parasites.
-For more information, see HealthLinkBC File #49b How to Disinfect Drinking Water, HealthLinkBC File #10 Giardia Infection, and HealthLinkBC File #48 Cryptosporidium Infection.
+For more information, see HealthLinkBC File #49b Disinfecting Drinking Water, HealthLinkBC File #10 Giardia Infection and HealthLinkBC File #48 Cryptosporidium Infection.

 What can I do to stay safe if there are wild animals in the area?

 We must respect the fact that the wilderness is home to wild animals.
 As visitors we must do our part to help conserve their natural habitat.
 Animals can be unpredictable and dangerous if you get too close, especially bears and female moose with calves.
-Learn about the animals and wildlife in the area you’ll be travelling to, and check for reported wildlife before going into their habitat.
-Park wardens, wildlife officers, and even signs posted at the trail head can be of help.
-Be alert and pay attention for wildlife and signs of animal activity.
+Learn about the animals and wildlife in the area you’ll be travelling to.
+Check for reported wildlife before going into their habitat.
+Park wardens, wildlife officers, and even signs posted at the trail head can help.
+Be alert and pay attention to wildlife and signs of animal activity.

 When visiting wilderness areas, do not attempt to feed or touch any wild animals.
-Special care should be taken to avoid contact with any animal that appears to be sick or dead.
-Always remember that wild animals can carry a variety of diseases.
-If you’ve been bitten or scratched by a wild animal wash any wounds thoroughly with water and speak with your health care provider.
-You may need to get the tetanus vaccine.
+Take special care to avoid contact with any animal that appears to be sick or dead.
+Remember that wild animals can carry various diseases.
+If a wild animal bites or scratches you, wash any wounds thoroughly with water and speak with your health care provider.
+You may need the tetanus vaccine.

 How can I protect myself from fleas, ticks and other insects?

 Fleas and ticks are tiny insects that can bite or burrow part way into your skin and draw blood out before dropping off.
 They can carry and spread some diseases.
-Speak with your health care provider if you have been bitten by a flea or tick.
+Speak with your health care provider if you have a flea or tick bite.

+Check your whole body for ticks, including folds of skin.
 If you find a tick attached to your skin, the best way to remove it is by grasping it with a pair of tweezers.
 Pull it gently, straight up and out.
 If its mouth parts are imbedded deeply, a health care provider may have to remove the tick.
 Wash the bite wound thoroughly with disinfected water and soap.
 Do not touch the tick with your hands.
-You may wish to save the tick in a small plastic or glass container (with a cotton ball dampened with water to keep it alive) to submit it for testing through your health care provider.
-It will help later with treatment decision if you develop a fever or the area around the bite becomes infected.
+You may wish to save the tick in a small plastic or glass container to submit it for testing through your health care provider.
+Put a cotton ball dampened with water in the container to keep it alive.
+If you develop a fever or the area around the bite gets infected, the tick will help later with deciding how to treat you.
 See a health care provider if any illness occurs a few weeks after a tick bite.

 Other insect bites may also cause concerns.
 Some people may have severe allergic reactions to bee and wasp stings.
 If you have an allergy to bee or wasp stings you should carry appropriate medication as prescribed by your health care provider.

 Mosquitoes may carry West Nile Virus or viruses that cause other diseases.
-To protect against insect bites, including ticks, use insect repellent containing DEET on all uncovered skin.
-To protect against mosquito bites, wear loose fitting, light-coloured, long-sleeved shirts and pants especially at dawn or dusk when mosquitoes are most active.
+To protect against insect bites, including ticks, use insect repellent containing DEET or Icardin on all uncovered skin and clothing.
+To protect against mosquito, insect and tick bites, wear loose fitting, light coloured, long-sleeved shirts and pants especially at dawn or dusk when mosquitoes are most active.